Username2481632/QuoteFinder/README.md

 1. Copy `sample_config.json` to a new file (e.g., `my_analysis.json`)
 2. Update `target_file` to point to your text file
-3. Modify prompts for your specific analysis needs
+3. Modify `search_criteria` to describe what you're looking for
 4. Ensure your target file is in the project directory

 ### File Types Supported: